-Visit distinguished government agencies, foreign embassies, and military facilities, where you will meet with civilian, military, and intelligence officers
+Visit distinguished government agencies and military facilities, where you will meet with civilian, military, and intelligence officers

 to get an inside view of duties and daily operations.

 U.S. Department of State* – The United States State Department plays an integral role in fostering relationships throughout the world in order to advance the country's interests and resolve issues peacefully.
 On an exclusive tour, scholars had the opportunity to hear from a high-level speaker on matters of diplomacy and international relations.

 Pentagon* – Scholars had the opportunity to participate in a guided tour of one of the world’s largest office buildings.
 All scholars were exposed to the Department of Defense’s mission and each of its branches of service.
 They also visited numerous displays that highlight and depict significant moments in military history.

 Federal Bureau of Investigation (FBI) Headquarters* – Scholars took a trip to the FBI headquarters, where they were greeted by current and former FBI representatives.
 They had the rare opportunity to look into the FBI’s rich history and current division operations.
 This experience helped scholars gain insight into the various careers and functions of the FBI in the field, in communities, and at headquarters.

 The U.S. Naval Academy (USNA) – Scholars had the opportunity to explore USNA’s beautiful campus and hear about the admissions process and career opportunities for Academy graduates.
 They also visited the U.S. Naval Academy Museum, enjoyed lunch at the Drydock Restaurant, and learned about the history of this iconic campus.